trisell/go.passwd/README.md

 # go.passwd

-A pure go implementation for Linux user functions.
-Very Alpha, very use at your own risks
+A pure go implementation of Linux user functions.
+Very Alpha, very use at your own risk